puddingyd/lrs-ogm-series/README.md

 > Submitted to **npj Genomic Medicine**, 2026.

-This repository hosts the consolidated breakpoint summary, per-case prioritisation outputs, and the analysis pipelines that support the manuscript.
-The manuscript itself, ClinVar submission files, and revision history are **not** included here.
+This repository hosts the consolidated breakpoint summary, per-case prioritization outputs, and the analysis pipelines that support the manuscript.

 ## Repository layout